START HERE

 YWCA Metro St. Louis provides services for victims/survivors of domestic violence and/or sexual assault.
 Operates a drop-in center, individual and group counseling (14 years of age and up), support for friends and family, and medical advocacy at St. Louis area emergency departments.
 Other services include Head Start, Early Head Start, Economic Empowerment, Prevention Education, Housing, and Community and Professional Training.

-The Start Here St. Louis Area Resource Directory is produced by HEARTLAND ZEN and distributed by
+The Start Here St. Louis Area Resource Directory is produced by

 CRIMINAL JUSTICE MINISTRY